dmorehouse/jets-docs/_docs/thoughts/camelcase-vs-underscore.md

 Pros for CamelCase:

 * **Mental Translation Overhead**: Though it might be an unpopular opinion, I don't always agree that abstractions should not leak.
 It's nice not to spend mental energy translating between underscore and camelcase.
 Let the abstraction leak!
+ActiveRecord is an example.
 Suddenly, there's no cognitive overhead.
 That's nice.
 * **Searching**: The underscore keys are transformed to CamelCase keys.
 This is a pain to debug since you have to search for both the underscore and CamelCase strings.

 ## Learnings from Lono